drshahizan/special-topic-data-engineering/materials/chatbot.md

 # Machine Translation & Chatbot

+## Definition:
+**Machine Translation (MT)** refers to the automated process of translating text or speech from one language to another using software algorithms.
+This technology leverages computational linguistics and, increasingly, artificial intelligence models like neural networks to produce translations that are more accurate and contextually appropriate.
+MT systems can be rule-based, statistical, or use deep learning models such as Neural Machine Translation (NMT) for enhanced fluency and precision.

+**Chatbots** are computer programs designed to simulate human conversation through text or voice interactions.
+They often incorporate natural language processing (NLP) to understand and respond to user inputs, offering support for tasks like customer service, information retrieval, and basic conversation. **Chatbots** can be rule-based, relying on scripted interactions, or powered by **AI, making them more dynamic and capable of handling complex queries**.

+Citations:
+- Al-Shawi, H. (2012).
+Machine Translation: Overview and Challenges. *International Journal of Computer Science Issues*, 9(6), 57-64.
+- Dale, R. (2016).
+The Return of the Chatbots. *Natural Language Engineering*, 22(5), 811-817.
 | Lab | Title | Description | Output |
 | :-----: | ----- | :------: | :------: |
 | 01 | Text To Speech Converter  |<a href="https://github.com/drshahizan/learn-php/tree/main/lab/js/adv/lab4" ><img src="../images/folder_info.png" width="24px" height="24px" ></a> |<a href="https://drshahizan.github.io/lab/lab4/index.html" ><img src="../images/html64.png" width="24px" height="24px" ></a>|